 - Jane Killick.
 Born 1875 in Tonbridge, Kent

 - Arthur Killick.
 Born 1878 in Tonbridge, Kent.

 In 1881 William and Harriett where living in Chelsea where 27 year old William (born Hellingly) was a labourer.
 In 1891 they were lodging at Regents House, Park Road, Kingston where 37 year old William was a domestic gardener.
 In 1911 they were living in Browns Road, Surbiton Hill, Surrey.
-William Henry Crowhurst died in 1922 in Kingston.
+William Henry Crowhurst died on 21 June 1922 and was buried in Kingston Upon Thames.
 In 1939 Harriet was living at 34, Browns Road, Surbiton, Surrey.
 Harriett Crowhurst died in 1943 in Surrey.

 In 1891 Tom and Mary's daughter Hepzibah Crowhurst was living with her sister Mary and her husband George Killick at Hand Septier Stables in Speldhurst.
 Hepzibah was 30 years old and a general servant.
 In 1911 she is living with sister Mary Killick, now a widow at 75 Clifton Road, Tunbridge Wells, Aged 50, she is a laundress.
 Hepzibah Crowhurst died in 1941.